raghubuilds/wordpress/README.md

-# wordpress
+# Wordpress deployment on Kubernetes

-Wordpress depolyment using Kustomize &amp; ArgoCD
+Wordpress depolyment on Kubernetes with best practices and persistence.
+ArgoCD used ad GitOps Engine.